SSalario

 How Promotion Timing Affects Your Tax Situation

-One underappreciated dimension of promotion raises: they can shift your federal tax bracket.
-A $75,000 employee promoted to $95,000 moves deeper into the 22% bracket.
-A $180,000 employee promoted to $220,000 crosses into the 32% bracket.
+One underappreciated dimension of promotion raises: they can shift your federal tax bracket after deductions.
+A $75,000 employee promoted to $95,000 stays within the 22% taxable-income bracket for many single-filer scenarios.
+A $180,000 employee promoted to $220,000 can cross into the 32% bracket if taxable income after deductions exceeds $201,775.
 This does not mean avoiding a raise — marginal tax rates mean only the income above the bracket threshold is taxed at the higher rate.
 But it does affect take-home planning.

 If your promotion crosses a bracket threshold, consider maximizing 401(k) contributions (up to $24,500 in 2026) and HSA contributions to reduce your taxable income.
 A $5,000 additional 401(k) contribution from a $200,000 salary saves $1,600 in federal tax at the 32% rate — effectively reducing the bracket jump impact.
 Use our Federal Income Tax Calculator to see exactly how your promotion salary changes your tax liability.